-A \$50 Application Fee must accompany each admission application.
-The Application Fee is nonrefundable and nontransferable.
-During the application process, the applicant is requested to pay the \$125 Reservation Deposit.
-After the Reservation Deposit is received, the applicant is contacted regarding the status of his application.
-The Reservation Deposit is nonrefundable and nontransferable unless the applicant initiates cancellation and submits a written ates pay graduation fees with payment; May graduates on fees with April 15 payment.

-refund request within three working days of the payment and before classes begin.
+A \$50 Application Fee must accompany each admission application and is nonrefundable and nontransferable.
+Applicants must also pay a Reservation Deposit which is nonrefundable and nontransferable unless the applicant initiates cancellation and submits a written refund request within three working days of the payment and before classes begin.
 The Reservation Deposit will be credited to the student's account on the Sept.
-24, 2018/Feb.
-18, 2019 statement.
+23, 2019/Feb.
+17, 2020 statement.
+The date the Reservation Deposit is paid determines the amount paid (see table below).